Crux Installation Instructions

 - Prerequisites To run Crux with support for vendor specific file formats on Windows you must have installed the following software:

 - Unpack and install the files Browse to the downloaded file in Windows Explorer.
 Right click on the file and choose "Expand All ...".
 You should now have a new directory, crux-x.xx, with two subdirectories bin, and doc.
-The crux programs are in the bin directory.
+The Crux programs are in the bin directory.
 You may want to move these files somewhere more convenient for you, but otherwise, that completes the installation!
 Skip ahead to Setting the PATH on Windows for notes on how to run the executables.

 Building Crux From Source on Windows